 Key signs and symptoms of cancer

-Go and see your doctor if you notice a change which isn’t normal for you or doesn’t go away on its own.
+It is important to know your body and to tell your doctor if you notice a change which isn’t normal for you.

 This list, in no special order, highlights some of the key symptoms to be aware of.
 But if you spot something that isn’t normal for you, get it checked out.